AMcCall22/Memory-Game-Space/README.md

-Thanks to my Mentor Brian Macharia for his input and direction.
+Thanks to my mentor, Brian Macharia for his input and direction.